in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 #### 2.2.
 P2PDataSyncJob

 ##### 2.2.1.
 Peer Discovery
-Multiple known nodes must be configured, but at leas one need to be the DOME Marketplace node.
+Multiple known nodes must be configured, but at least one needs to be the DOME Marketplace node.
 > TODO: Every node needs to discover other nodes which are eligible to synchronize.
 > Peer discover can be done in a centralized way (P2P Hybrid) -> Trust Framework

 ##### 2.2.2.
 Set Connection
-> TODO: Try to set direct connection. (need to negotiate communication protocols, exchange keys to verify the identity of
+> TODO: Try to set direct connection.
+(Need to negotiate communication protocols, exchange keys to verify the identity of
 > the node, etc.)

 ##### 2.2.3.
 Data Negotiation